mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 - "equality"
 - "range"

-queryType only applies when algorithm is "Indexed" or "Range".
-It is an error to set queryType when algorithm is not "Indexed" or "Range".
+queryType only applies when algorithm is "Indexed" or "Range". libmongocrypt returns an error if queryType is set for a non-applicable queryType.

 > [!NOTE]
 > The "range" queryType is currently unstable API and subject to backwards breaking changes.

 #### rangeOpts

-rangeOpts only applies when algorithm is "range".
-It is an error to set rangeOpts when algorithm is not "range".
+rangeOpts only applies when algorithm is "range". libmongocrypt returns an error if rangeOpts is set for a non-applicable algorithm.

 > [!NOTE]
 > rangeOpts is currently unstable API and subject to backwards breaking changes.